ALTIBASE/telegraf/README.md

 export ODBCINI=${UNIX_ODBC}/etc/odbc.ini
 ```

-Additionally, you must complete some required settings, but these are beyond the scope of this guide, so please refer to [unixODBC Guide for Altibase(Korean)](https://docs.altibase.com/pages/viewpage.action?pageId=11698379).
+To establish a connection between the installed unixODBC and Altibase server, further configuration is necessary.
+As this process falls beyond the scope of this guide, please refer to [unixODBC Guide for Altibase(Korean)](https://docs.altibase.com/x/y4Cy) for detailed instructions.

 ### 2. Clone the Telegraf repository
 Clone the Telegraf repository using the following command: